 While the park features a well-maintained walking path through the gorge, it is neither a leisurely stroll nor ADA-accessible.
 The journey through the glen encompasses a 520-foot elevation change navigable by 800 stone steps, bridges, tunnels, and straightaways, often wet with spray from 19 waterfalls.

 Three parking areas are available: the Main, South, and Upper Lots.
-The Main Lot, on North Franklin Street, is home to the visitor center and located at the bottom of the glen.
+The Main Lot, on North Franklin Street, is home to the visitor center and is located at the bottom of the glen.
 The South Lot, which I consider the “middle” lot, is where you can find the swimming pool.
-And the Upper Lot is at the top of the gorge.
+The Upper Lot is at the top of the gorge.

 A $6 per person cash-only shuttle serves all three parking lots on weekends from Memorial Day to Independence Day, then daily until Labor Day, and then again on weekends until mid-October.